andrewchilds/overcast/README.md

 # To remove the Overcast package:
 $ npm -g remove overcast
 # Optionally delete your Overcast SSH keys and configuration files:
-$ rm -rf $HOME/.overcast
+$ rm -rf ~/.overcast
 ```

 ## Configuration

-Overcast looks for an `.overcast` directory in the current directory, or in some parent directory, otherwise falling back to `$HOME/.overcast`.
-This allows you to have multiple configurations, and to check your cluster definitions and scripts into a repo like source code.
+Overcast looks for an `.overcast` directory in the current directory, a parent directory, or `~/.overcast`, in that order.
+This means you can have multiple configurations and treat your server infrastructure like source code.

 The command `overcast init` will create a new configuration in the current directory.
 The config directory looks like this: